OAI/Arazzo-Specification/src/arazzo.md

 - Embedded in a `multipart/related` response

 In all cases, references to this Arazzo Description MUST use `https://workflows.example.com/canonical/purchase.arazzo.yaml` (the `$self` value), not the retrieval location.
 This ensures that references remain stable even when the document is mirrored, cached, or moved.

+Identity-based referencing via `$self` is particularly valuable in security-restricted environments.
+When deploying document sets behind firewalls or on air-gapped networks, implementations can scan for `$self` values to locate documents from a provided collection without making network requests that security policies might prevent.
+This enables reference resolution in environments where external network access is restricted or prohibited.